VRakshita25/CTF-Writeups/ShaZ CTF/OSINT/Social Split/Social Split.md

 ![alt text](image-2.png)

-So searching for the same in google maps lead to the Anna Swimming Pool.
+So searching for the same in Google maps lead to the Anna Swimming Pool.
 The flag was found in the review section of the same.

 ![alt text](image-3.png)